agrosner/DBFlow/usage2/GettingStarted.md

 ```

+By default without passing in a `DatabaseConfig`, we construct an `AndroidSQLiteOpenHelper` database instance.
+To learn more about what you can configure in a database, read [here](Databases.md), including providing own database instances.

-Finally, add the definition to the manifest (with the name that you chose for your custom application):
+Finally, add the custom `Application` definition to the manifest (with the name that you chose for the class):
 ```xml
 <application
   android:name="{packageName}.ExampleApplication"